site24x7/puppet-site24x7/README.md

 Puppet Recipe for Site24x7 services
 ===========

 This puppet recipe installs Site24x7 Server Monitoring agent on Linux platforms.
 Please create a Site24x7 account to install the Linux agent using Puppet.
-Sign Up Now for a Free Trial
+Sign Up Now for a Free Trial!

 Supported Platforms